Tashrif-007/ChatApp/README.md

 # ChatApp

 Welcome to ChatApp, a React-based chat application powered by MongoDB, Express, DaisyUI, and Tailwind CSS.
+It is learnt from *AS A PROGRAMMER* YouTube Channel.

 ## Getting Started